Breakpoint: Interactive breakpoints

 The advent of teletypewriter consoles in the 1960s allowed more interactive command line debugging capabilities but it was not until the early 1970s and the arrival of ubiquitous video monitors connected to mainframes that fully interactive, full screen debugging in multitasking environments became a reality.
 This also permitted step-by-step program execution in a true program animation manner with optional register and memory alterations simultaneously displayed.
 Initially this type of animation was at the level of disassembled or decompiled machine code, but later advanced to HLL source level animation.

-Breakpoint conditions
+Conditional breakpoints

 Breakpoints are most commonly used to interrupt a running program immediately before the execution of a programmer-specified instruction.
 This is often referred to as an instruction breakpoint.

 Other kinds of conditions can also be used, such as the reading, writing, or modification of a specific location in an area of memory.
-This is often referred to as a conditional breakpoint, a data breakpoint, or a watchpoint.
-On the other hand, non-breaking breakpoints, sometimes called logpoints, can show the full state of a piece of code at the breakpoint without stopping its execution.
+This is often referred to as a data breakpoint, or a watchpoint.
+Many systems also support breakpoints that are only active if a condition is met (such as a variable having a certain value), usually referred to as conditional breakpoint.

-Breakpoints can also be used to interrupt execution at a particular time, upon a keystroke etc.